 The facilities are superb and pristinely clean.
 The whole building has a feeling of professionalism and quiet respect, where you can get your head down on that vital project or welcome clients with pride.
 Desks are spacious and well-kept.

 In this way, Fastnet House lends itself really well for longer-term coworking.
 But short-term hotdesking is available too.
-You can hire a desk for £25 per day, £75 per week or £150 per month.
+You can hire a desk for £25 per day, or from £65 per month.

 Coworking space in Cornwall: map

-The map below shows the locations of the coworking spaces in Cornwall we have featured in this article
+Click on the map below to see the locations of the coworking spaces in Cornwall we have featured in this article

 Interested to learn more about the concept of a workation, and why it’s a great idea?
 See our ultimate guide to workations.